-WENO schemes are designed based on the successful essentially non-oscillatory (ENO) schemes in [19, 43, 44].
-The first WENO scheme is constructed in [31] for a third order finite volume version in one space dimension.
-In [23], third and fifth order finite difference WENO schemes in multi space dimensions are constructed, with a general framework for the design of the smoothness indicators and nonlinear weights.
-Later, second, third and fourth order finite volume WENO schemes for 2D general triangulation have been developed in [14] and [20].
-Very high order finite difference WENO schemes (for orders between 7 and 11) have been developed in [2].
-Central WENO schemes have been developed in [25], [26] and [27].
+WENO schemes are designed based on the successful essentially non-oscillatory (ENO) schemes in Harten et al. (1987), Shu and Osher (1988) and Shu and Osher (1989).
+The first WENO scheme is constructed in Liu et al. (1994)

+for a third order finite volume version in one space dimension.
+In Jiang and Shu (1996), third and fifth order finite difference WENO schemes in multi-space dimensions are constructed, with a general framework for the design of the smoothness indicators and nonlinear weights.
+Later, second, third and fourth order finite volume WENO schemes for two-dimensional general triangulation have been developed in Friedrichs (1998) and Hu and Shu (1999).
+Very high-order finite difference WENO schemes (for orders between 7 and 11) have been developed in Balsara and Shu (2000).
+Central WENO schemes have been developed in Levy et al. (1999) and Levy et al. (2000a,b).

-Both ENO and WENO use the idea of adaptive stencils in the reconstruction procedure based on the local smoothness of the numerical solution to automatically achieve high order accuracy and non-oscillatory property near discontinuities.
+Both ENO and WENO use the idea of adaptive stencils in the reconstruction procedure based on the local smoothness of the numerical solution to automatically achieve high-order accuracy and non-oscillatory property near discontinuities.
 ENO uses just one (optimal in some sense) out of many candidate stencils when doing the reconstruction; while WENO uses a convex combination of all the candidate stencils, each being assigned a nonlinear weight which depends on the local smoothness of the numerical solution based on that stencil.
 WENO improves upon ENO in robustness, better smoothness of fluxes, better steady state convergence, better provable convergence properties, and more efficiency.
-For more details of ENO and WENO schemes, we refer to the lecture notes [41, 42].
+For more details of ENO and WENO schemes, we refer to the lecture notes of Shu (1998, 1999).